Zhaava/hse-acos-course/docs/exam_latest.md

 ## Programming

-Write a program in RISC-V assembly on a sheet of paper.
+You need to write code in RISC-V assembly on a sheet of paper.
 You must be able to explain it.

-The function takes two arguments:
+White a function that takes two arguments:
 * the pointer to an array of 32-bit integers (`a0`);
 * the number of elements in the array (`a1`).

-The task that the function solves is specified in you variant.
+What the function should do is specified in your variant (the list of tasks is not published).

 __NOTE__: When implementing a function be careful about callee-saved registers:
 (1) do not modify them at all or (2) save them to the stack and then restore.

 ### Example Variant

 The function computes the distance between the smallest and the largest element in the array and returns it in (`a0`).